 Duo offers multiple options to meet your needs when traveling.
 You may be able to use your regular Duo two-factor option if you need to log in to a two-factor protected system while traveling.
 Or you may, however, need to use alternative options depending on your preferred option and your travel plans.

 - Plan options.
 Before your trip, plan which Duo options you will use and enroll in them if needed.
-See Handout: How to Travel With Duo Two-Factor Authentication for descriptions of the options that are best for different travel scenarios.
+See Traveling With Two-Factor (Duo) for descriptions of the options that are best for different travel scenarios.

 - Enroll additional devices.
 If possible, enroll two devices in case your primary device is unavailable (lost, stolen, not available, dead battery, malfunctioning, etc.).